-1. Valley Development Council meetings.

-- 2. Technical assistance to implement smart growth strategies in PVPC communities. - 3.
-Developed model TOD overlay zoning regulations for the City of Holyoke.
+- 1. Valley Development Council meetings. - Technical assistance to implement smart growth strategies in PVPC communities. - 3.
+Developed model TOD overlay zoning regulations for the City of Holyoke. - 4.
+Regional Housing Plan Advisory Committee meetings.

-- Continue to provide staff support to the Valley Development Council, which provides input from community officials and the development community in implementing Valley Vision 2.
-Coordinate ongoing VDC activities, including: - a) Convene a support group for developers that are interested in implementing smart growth projects. - 2.
-Reconvene the Housing Plan Advisory Committee to advance strategies for transit-oriented and community center mixed use housing development, and other priorities. - 3.
+1. Continue to provide staff support to the Valley Development Council, which provides input from community officials and the development community in implementing Valley Vision 2.

+- 2. Continue to provide staff support to the Housing Plan Advisory Committee to advance strategies for transit-oriented and community center mixed use housing development, and other priorities. - 3.
 Provide continued, targeted technical assistance to communities across the Pioneer Valley on an as-needed basis to implement pilot projects for Our Next Future strategies in the following key areas: commercial development standards; traditional neighborhood developments; mixed use village centers; cluster or creative development bylaws; transfer of development rights bylaws; inclusionary housing bylaws; local strategies to address global climate change and reduce greenhouse gas emissions; complete streets policies; form-based codes; and downtown revitalization strategies including market-rate housing.
 These strategies may include new local zoning bylaws and land use regulations, and policies on infrastructure improvements/extensions.
-Prioritize regional or intermunicipal actions on smart growth and sustainability. - 4.
-Work with selected communities to develop new zoning standards to incentivize Transit Oriented Development, and investigate other strategies to support TOD area infrastructure improvements and project development costs, as well as strategies to support vibrant, walkable, bikeable and transit-friendly downtowns.
+Prioritize regional or intermunicipal actions on smart growth and sustainability.
+A circuit rider approach to this work will be explored in this work year. - 4.
+Review and update strategies within regional Land Use and Housing plans and corresponding elements in Sustainability Toolkit, identify and fill gaps where needed.

-- 1. Coordination of quarterly meetings of the Valley Development Council and related products. - 2.
+- Coordination of quarterly meetings of the Valley Development Council and related products. - 2.
 Coordination of quarterly meetings of Housing Plan Advisory Committee - 3.
 Summary of assistance provided to communities to implement strategies from Our Next Future, and copies of adopted bylaws/ordinances.
 As necessary. - 4.
-Community specific local technical assistance on TOD with TOD overlay zoning regulations tailored to community needs.
-Activities and events to roll out and promote the new Sustainability Toolkit.
-Website upgrades to incorporate the toolkit.
-As necessary.
+Activities and events to review and update strategies within regional Land Use and Housing plans and promote the Sustainability Toolkit.

 Source Budget Est. Staff Effort

 FHWA PL (80%) \$14,400 7 weeks

 MassDOT (20% match) \$ 3,600 2 weeks

 TOTAL \$18,000 9 weeks

-Direct Labor \$ 8,276